radhikaP31/microfluid_website/README.md

 CHANGES PENDING:
 responsive changes of banner
-dynamic of field application section , design changes
+field application - Read more in orange with arrow